zetetos/gt-telemetry/README.md

   * Type (racing or street)
   * Racing category
   * Open cockpit exposure
+* A circuit inventory database with methods for matching a circuit based on a given coordinate and providing the following infromation:
+  * Name
+  * Length
+  * Region

 [![asciicast](https://asciinema.org/a/fSBcGOR1EPjhTCMFLY0gHP0Py.svg)](https://asciinema.org/a/fSBcGOR1EPjhTCMFLY0gHP0Py)

 ## Installation ##

-To start using gt-telemetry, install Go 1.21 or above.
+To start using gt-telemetry, install Go 1.24.6 or above.
 From your project, run the following command to retrieve the module:

 ```bash
 go get github.com/zetetos/gt-telemetry